-To summarize, the main contributions of this study are: \begin{itemize} \item{We describe and evaluate two systems for emotion-aware audiovisual speech synthesis based on Tacotron2: an end-to-end (AVTacotron2) and a modular approach.
-We show that both systems generate close to human-like emotional audiovisual speech without requiring post-processing.} \item{We apply these approaches to a generic blendshape model that allows for synthesizing a variety of 3D face models.} \item{The definition of empirical evaluation tests that assess the quality of different aspects of the synthesized speech as well as the overall quality.
-We compare the synthesis quality of the proposed systems to the original recordings of a professional actress.} \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \item{We propose and evaluate AVTacotron2, an end-to-end system for emotion-aware audiovisual speech synthesis.
+We show that AVTacotron2 generates close to human-like emotional audiovisual speech without post-processing.} \item{We apply AVTacotron2 to a generic blendshape model that allows for synthesizing talking faces for a variety of face models.} \item{We perform comprehensive empirical evaluation to assess the quality of different aspects of the synthesized speech as well as the overall quality.
+We compare the synthesis quality of the proposed systems to the original recordings of a professional actor.} \end{itemize}

-The rest of the paper is organized as follows: In Section~\ref{sec:rw}, we discuss the related work.
-Section~\ref{sec:bsc} describes the problem of the offline extraction of facial controls from video sequences.
+The rest of the paper is organized as follows: In Section~\ref{sec:rw}, we discuss related work.
+Section~\ref{sec:bsc} describes offline extraction of facial controls from video sequences.
 In Section~\ref{sec:emotion_recog}, we introduce the speech emotion recognition system used for extracting emotion embeddings.
-Section~\ref{tta} outlines the model architectures of the end-to-end approach for synthesizing audiovisual speech from text.
-The modular approach is then described in Section~\ref{tta_mod}.
+Section~\ref{tta} outlines the model architectures of AVTacotron2 for synthesizing audiovisual speech from text.
+The baseline modular approach is then described in Section~\ref{tta_mod}.
 The experiments used to evaluate the model performance and the results are described in Section~\ref{sec:results}.
 Finally, we conclude the paper and give an outline of future work in Section~\ref{sec:conclsion}.